krivanpeter/the-issue-tracker/README.md

 ## Deployment
 LEFT TO FILL
 ## Credits
-LEFT TO FILL
-#### Content
-The text for section Y was copied from the Wikipedia article Z
+This Project has solely educational purpose.
 #### Media
-The photos used in this site were obtained from ...
+The images for news page were obtained from [Pexels](https://www.pexels.com) The default avatar used for profile application were obtained from [WikiMedia](wikimedia.org) The photos used in the shop application were obtained from [FatSoundRecords](www.fatsoundrecords.com)
 #### Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from students of Code Institute.